 West Virginia Walleye Fishing

 You might be surprises at the walleye fishing opportunities in West Virginia.
 Many of the rivers in the state, especially those that flow into and out of lakes with walleye, are an excellent place to fish for them.
-The major lakes with walleye populations include Beech Fork Lake, Cheat Lake, East Lynn Lake, Stonewall Jackson Lake, Summerville Lake and Tygart Lake.
-The West Virginia state record walleye came out of the Kanawha River.
+The major lakes with walleye populations include Beech Fork Lake, Burnsville Lake, Cheat Lake, East Lynn Lake, Jennings Randolph Lake, Moncove Lake, Mount Storm Lake, Stonewall Jackson Lake, Summersville Lake and Tygart Lake.

 West Virginia walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 Watch this video for walleye tips and tactics.

 Also find information about walleye, sauger or saugeye fishing in these states.

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.